genicam/harvesters/README.rst

     from harvesters.core import Harvester

-Then instantiate a Harvester object; we're going to use ``h`` that stands for Harvester as its identifier but in a practival occasion, you may name it like just ``camera`` or ``face_detection_cam`` more specifically.
-In addition, note that Harvester can handle all GenICam compliant devices and it's not limited to cameras so you might have a case where you name the object like ``lighting_device`` for example:
+Then instantiate a Harvester object; we're going to use ``h`` that stands for Harvester as its identifier.

 .. code-block:: python

     h = Harvester()

-And load a CTI file; laoding a CTI file, you can communicate with the GenTL
+And load a CTI file; loading a CTI file, you can communicate with the GenTL
 Producer:

 .. code-block:: python